Comity: Canada (excluding Quebec)

 The following case addressing comity was Hunt v T&N; the court elaborated on their decision in Morguard by stating that comity is "grounded in notions of order and fairness to participants".
 Hunt v T&N is not about enforcement of judgment but rather about the constitutional validity of provincial legislation and its effect on another province's legislation to the proceeding before it.
 In this case, the Supreme Court of Canada rewrote the rules on the extraterritorial effects of provincial legislation.
 These extraterritorial effects of provincial legislation will be assessed according to the principle of comity.

 In the case of Tolofson v Jensen, the court answers the question of which law should govern in tort when the interest of more than one jurisdiction is involved.
 The court determines that the law of where the tort occurred should apply, this is known as lex loci delicti.
 Justice La Forest clearly reaffirmed the importance of comity in private international law in the decision.
 The court states that the choice of law is where the tort occurred for reasons of comity, order and fairness.
 The court states that international comity helps ensure "harmony" in the face of potential conflicts of law.

 Australia

-The Australian Constitution recognizes that the Full Faith and Credit should be afforded to all common law countries:
+The Australian Constitution recognizes that the Full Faith and Credit should be afforded by the Commonwealth and each state to all other Australian states:

 "Full faith and credit shall be given, throughout the Commonwealth, to the laws, the public Acts and records, and the judicial proceedings of any State."

 In case law, the High Court of Australia has never defined the meaning of comity in Australian law.
 However, the High Court has adopted and approved the definition of comity from the United States Supreme Court in Hilton v Guyot, with the first reference to it being in 1999 in the decision of Lipohar v The Queen.
 Comity has played an important role in the development and application of Australian private law.
 It has been used by courts most frequently in navigating sovereign sensitivities and economic realities.